A receiver is a must-have component in your audio system if you expect to enjoy a solid audio performance in your media room.

 i.)
 Zone 2 Lines

 Some receivers will feature Zone 2 lines instead of pre-outs.
-Zone 2 lines also allow you to connect you to pair powered speakers, though they were designed for supporting a second audio source in your home.
+Zone 2 lines also allow you to connect to a pair of powered speakers, though they were designed for supporting a second audio source in your home.

 For instance, you can enjoy music in your bedroom while your children enjoy a movie in the media room.